 If you have been skiing for a while and you want to get skis appropriate for your skill level this guide can lead you in the right direction.
 As you are no longer a beginner, and you ski wi...

 Advantages of the all mountain ski

-All mountain skis are for everybody who wish to vary their skiing style and experience, and ski in different areas.
+As the name suggests, all-mountain skis are versatile skis, suitable for the skiing disciplines piste & off-piste and sometimes even park.
+All mountain skis are for everybody who wishes to vary their skiing style and experience and ski in different areas.
 Instead of buying a pair of skis for every discipline, you can buy one pair of all mountain skis that you can use for almost everything.
-However, if you are only into performing stunts or racing downhill, you should have a look at either thecategory to find skis specifically for your needs.
+However, if you are only into performing tricks or racing downhill, you should have a look at the specific category to find skis specifically for your needs.

 In general, all mountain skis are quite wide and have high tips, which is an advantage when skiing off-piste.
 Nonetheless, they are apt for the piste as well.
 A narrower ski will often be great for piste, while a wider ski will be extra suitable for off-piste skiing.
 If you are skiing piste just as often as off-piste, it might be a good idea to choose an all mountain ski with a medium width, as these are typically equally apt for both kinds of skiing.

-Read more about the different all mountain skis to find out which disciplines they are suitable for and which baseline they have.
+Read more about the different all mountain skis on each product description, to find out which disciplines they are suitable for and which baseline they have.